cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   distribution (case sensitivity and special characters are not allowed with the ADFGVX cipher).
 The introduction dialog of the analysis was adapted accordingly.
-- The fields to present hash values now can display hasvalues of 256 bit length without the need of scrolling. (xxx)
+- The fields to present hash values for a file now can display values of 256 bit length without the need of scrolling.
 - Number Shark: Some of the hot key functionalities now also have a button.
 - AES Tool 2.7:
   - Fixed a bug which appeared when entering too long hexadecimal keys.
   - Now you can enter the key as normal ASCII characters too, and securely delete the original file after encrypting.

-- If the registry contains positions or sizes laying the CT windows outside of the screen, CT now recognizes this at start time and adjusts its position within the visible area.
-The disappearance of the windows happened several times under Win 7 with CT 1.4.30.
+- If the registry contains positions or sizes laying the CT window outside of the screen, CT now recognizes this at start time and adjusts its position within the visible area.
+The "disappearance" of the windows happened several times under Win 7 with CT 1.4.30, especially after updates of the operating system or after changing the monitor resolution.
 - DES-Animal animation: In the steps 357-424 and especially in the pre-output matrix (64 bit) some mistakes have been fixed.
   Thanks to Vasilis.
 Additionally the online help has been enhanced.